About Cambridgeshire's County Farms Estate

 Applying for a rural holding to let

-We have one farm holding to let from October 2020:
+We have a fully equipped farm holding to let from October 2020: